-If the recipient received therapy to treat CML prior to this HCT, check “yes” and go to question 169.
+If the recipient received therapy to treat CML prior to this HCT, check Yes.
 Do not report a prior HCT or cellular therapy as these are captured separately on the Pre-TED Form (Form 2400).
-If the recipient did not receive therapy to treat CML, check “no” and go to question 175.
+If the recipient did not receive therapy to treat CML, check No.

 Indicate the therapy the recipient received to treat CML prior to this HCT.
-If the recipient’s treatment consisted of a combination of chemotherapeutic agents, check the “combination chemotherapy” box and each drug included in the combination from the list provided.
-The “other, specify” category should only be used if the drug is not one of the listed options.
-For example, if the recipient received a combination of interferon and cytarabine, check all of the following: “combination chemotherapy,” “interferon,” and “other, specify: cytarabine.”
+If the recipient’s treatment consisted of a combination of chemotherapeutic agents, check the Combination chemotherapy box and each drug included in the combination from the list provided.
+The Other, specify category should only be used if the drug is not one of the listed options.
+For example, if the recipient received a combination of interferon and cytarabine, check all of the following: Combination chemotherapy, Interferon-α, and Other therapy – specify ‘cytarabine’.

 Indicate the disease status of CML at the last evaluation prior to the start of the preparative regimen (or infusion if no preparative regimen was given).
 Refer to the CML Response Criteria section for a description of each disease response.

-If the recipient is in complete hematologic response or chronic phase at the start of the preparative regimen, go to question 176.
-Otherwise, go to question 177.
+If the recipient is in Complete hematologic response (CHR) or Chronic phase (CP) at the start of the preparative regimen, continue with Specify level of response.
+Otherwise, go to Number.

-If the recipient’s best response to therapy (question 175) is “complete hematologic remission” or “chronic phase,” specify the cytogenetic / molecular response.
+If the recipient’s best response to therapy is Complete hematologic remission (CHR) or Chronic phase (CP), specify the cytogenetic / molecular response.
 Refer to Table 8 for definitions of cytogenetic and molecular responses.

 Table 8.
 Definitions of Cytogenetic and Molecular Responses to Therapy